Frequently Asked Questions about Storm Chasing

 What special equipment and weather instruments do you use?

-Surprisingly less than you might think.
-We aren't conducting research, so we don’t need a bevy of weather instruments (though we do bring some that you are welcome to borrow).
+Surprisingly little.
+We aren't conducting research, so we don’t need a bevy of weather instruments (though we do bring some).
 We have multiple radar feeds from both cellular and satellite networks.
 When we’re near a storm, we primarily rely on visual identification of storm features and our knowledge of storm dynamics.

 Is chasing hazardous?

-It can be, but not for reasons you think.
-The biggest hazard is actually the driving.
-Most chasers are killed or injured in traffic accidents, so we do experienced drivers comfortable handling the rain, wind, hail, and other hazards associated with thunderstorms.
-We also have several rules to help reduce the risks.
+It can be, but unlike the movies, tornadoes are not the greatest hazard.
+The biggest hazard is the driving.
+Most chasers are killed or injured in traffic accidents.
+We use experienced drivers comfortable handling the rain, wind, hail, and other hazards associated with thunderstorms.
+We also follow several safery rules to help reduce the risks.
 For example, we don’t chase in cities or on Interstate highways.
 We also never chase at night.

-Obviously the storm is hazardous.
-We don't core punch (see below), we avoid heavy precipitation, and we stay a healthy distance away in case the storm develops or moves in unexpected ways.
+Other aspects of storms are hazardous as well.
+But we don't core punch (see below), we avoid heavy precipitation, and we stay a healthy distance away in case the storm develops or moves in unexpected directions.

 Do you core punch?

-No, core punching (where one drives through the intense part of the storm to get to the other side and see a tornado) is extremely foolish and dangerous.
+No, core punching (where one drives through the intense part of the storm to get to the other side) is extremely foolish and dangerous.
 Sometimes we just have to accept that we are in the wrong position.

 Where do you go on chase trips?